karthick0403/M2-EmbSys/Case_study/Casestudy1_IOT MESH ENABLED ENVIRONMENT MONITORING SYSTEM/README.md

 ## THINKSPEAK PLATFORM

 According to its developers, "ThingSpeak is an open-source Internet of Things (IoT) application and API to store and retrieve  data from things using  the HTTP and MQTT protocol over the Internet or via a Local Area Network.
 ThingSpeak enables the creation of sensor logging applications, location  tracking applications, and a social network of things with status updates".
 Storing data in the cloud provides easy access to your data.
 Using online analytical tools, you can explore and visualize data.
 You can discover relationships, patterns, and trends in data.
 You can calculate new data.
 And you can visualize it in plots, charts, and gauges.
 ThingSpeak provides access to MATLAB to help you make sense of data.
 We can:

     ⦁	Convert, combine, and calculate new data
     ⦁	Schedule calculations to run at certain times
-⦁	Visually understand relationships in data using built-in plotting functions ⦁	Combine data from multiple channels to build a more sophisticated analysis ThingSpeak provides tools that enable device communication for all of these actions and more.
+    ⦁	Visually understand relationships in data using built-in plotting function ⦁	Combine data from multiple channels to build a more sophisticated analysis ThingSpeak provides tools that enable device communication for all of these actions and more.
 We can:
     ⦁	React to data—both raw data and new data that you calculate—as  it comes into a channel ⦁	Queue up commands for a device to execute

 ## ADVANTAGES

      ⦁	It has high sensitivity to smoke and harmful gases.
      ⦁	It has high stability and long life.
      ⦁	It is self sustained and consumes less power.
      ⦁	It enable us to accurately monitor environmental pollution.
      ⦁	Validation and verification of cleaning and sanitation programs.

 ## APPLICATIONS

     ⦁	To check contaminant heights in traffic tunnel and airing shaft to check effectiveness.
     ⦁	It can be placed in isolated places as well as self-sustained organization and the information can be measured and seen from anywhere.
     ⦁	It can also be used for the conservation of forests and other environmental areas.
     ⦁	Automatically judge clean level according to the requirement of GMP.
     ⦁	It provides weather data from different locations in areas covered by mobile network.
     ⦁	Weather information like temperature, humidity, rainfall, UV index and solar radiation s gathered simultaneously.

 ## CONCLUSION

         Environmental monitoring results provide a basis for designing models that can be used to predict the future consequence of management actions.
 Monitoring results are also used to check and improves the model predictions time.
 Continued advances in the development, application, and automation of monitoring devices are needed to enhance the  accuracy and  cost-effectiveness of monitoring programs.
 It is critical to the protection of human health and the environment.
 Equally as important is the need to produce more scientists and engineers that have the knowledge and training required to successful develop and operate monitoring devices and manage monitoring devices.

 ## FUTURE SCOPE
       The need of extensive research on deep learning, handling big data  and  noisy data issues, and a framework of robust classification approaches has been realized.
 The major challenges in implementation of smart sensors, AI  and WSN need to be addressed for sustainable growth through Smart Environment Monitoring.
 The participation of environmental organizations, regulatory bodies and general awareness would strengthen Environmental monitoring efforts.
 The poor quality of sensory data can be preprocessed using appropriate filters and signal processing methods to make the data more suitable for all subsequent tasks associated in Environmental Monitoring.
 The future scope of the work aims at studying other factors of environment such as disasters etc

 ## REFERENCES
      ⦁	Chaitra N, Bhavana S, Vilas Reddy D, Nikhil AS – “Iot Based  Air  Quality Monitoring System” - European Journal Of Molecular And Clinical Medicine - Volume 07, Issue: 08, 2020.
     ⦁	Aarti Jaladi, Karshima Khithani, Pankaja Pawar – “Environmental Monitoring Using Wireless Sensor Networks (WSN) based on IOT” - International Reasearch Journal Of Engineering And Technology - Volume:04, Issue: 01, Jan -2017